LA-248/code-chat/README.md

 - GPT-4 Integration: Utilises OpenAI's GPT-4 for high-quality, contextually relevant answers.
 - Chat History: Interactions are stored and displayed.
 This includes both the questions asked by the user and the responses provided by the chatbot.
 - Real-Time Responses: Fast response time, providing near immediate feedback.

-## Usage

-This project is hosted on Vercel.
-To use Code Chat, click [here](https://code-chat-site.vercel.app/).